open-mv-sandbox/daicon/docs/daicon.md

 #### Next Table

 If not zero, the `Next Table` descibes the location of the next component table.
-This is to allow the recommendations in "CDN Cache Coherency" and "Reducing Round-Trips" to be followed without limiting extensibility.
+This is to allow the recommendations in "daicon-cdn" to be followed without limiting extensibility.

 The `Next Table Length Hint` specifices how many components **MAY** be present at that location for efficiently pre-fetching the entire table and not just the header.